 His article, "Beauty and Utility in Kant's Aesthetics," was awarded the 2018 Wilfrid Sellars Prize by the North American Kant Society.
 He was awarded an Alexander von Humboldt Fellowship for Experienced Researchers, which he used to carry out research at the University of Munich (LMU).
 He received the Kristeller-Popkin Travel Fellowship of the Journal of the History of Philosophy and has had research fellowships in Germany (Tuebingen) and Vienna (Institute of Human Sciences).

-He is currently developing two kinds of projects in his teaching and research.
+He is currently developing three kinds of projects in his teaching and research.
 The first, The Origins of Kant's Aesthetics, examines Kant's philosophical development and the influence of eighteenth-century European writers.
-The second project involves the editing and translation of philosophical works in German, French, and Italian, with a focus on the writings of Immanuel Kant.
-Students interested in either of these are encouraged to contact him.
+The project highlights the philosophical value of this period in the history of aesthetics.
+A second project involves the editing and translation of philosophical works in German, French, and Italian during the modern period.
+A third, interdisciplinary project, involves philosophical contributions to cognitive scientists and psychologists conducting empirical research on the experiences of awe and the sublime.
+Students interested in any of these are encouraged to contact him.

 Editor, The Sublime Reader.
 Bloomsbury, 2018, 450 pages